-If we just run multiple brokers on a network and tell the clients about them using either static discovery or dynamic discovery then clients can easily failover from one broker to another.
-However stand alone brokers don’t know about consumers on other brokers; so if there are no consumers on a certain broker messages could just pile up without being consumed.
+If we just run multiple brokers on a network and tell the clients about them using either static discovery or dynamic discovery, then clients can easily failover from one broker to another.
+However, stand alone brokers don’t know about consumers on other brokers; so if there are no consumers on a certain broker, messages could just pile up without being consumed.
 We have an outstanding feature request to tackle this on the client side - but currently the solution to this problem is to create a Network of brokers to store and forward messages between brokers.

-We support auto-discovery of brokers using static discovery or dynamic discoveryso clients can automatically detect and connect to a broker out of a logical group of brokers as well for brokers to discover and connect to other brokers to form large networks.
+We support auto-discovery of brokers using static discovery or dynamic discovery, so clients can automatically detect and connect to a broker out of a logical group of brokers as well for brokers to discover and connect to other brokers to form large networks.

-If you are using client/server or hub/spoke style topology and you have many clients and many brokers; there is a chance that one broker has producers but no consumers so that messages pile up without being processed.
-To avoid this ActiveMQ supports a Networks of Brokers which provides store and forward to move messages from brokers with producers to brokers with consumers which allows us to support distributed queues and topics across a network of brokers.
+If you are using client/server or hub/spoke style topology and you have many clients and many brokers, there is a chance that one broker has producers but no consumers, so that messages pile up without being processed.
+To avoid this, ActiveMQ supports a Networks of Brokers which provides store and forward to move messages from brokers with producers to brokers with consumers which allows us to support distributed queues and topics across a network of brokers.

-This allows a client to connect to any broker - and fail over to another broker if there is a failure - providing from the clients perspective a cluster of brokers.
+This allows a client to connect to any broker - and fail over to another broker if there is a failure - providing a cluster of brokers from the clients perspective.

-Networks of brokers also allows us to scale up to massive number of clients in a network as we can run as many brokers as we need.
+Networks of brokers also allows us to scale up to a massive number of clients in a network as we can run as many brokers as we need.

-You can think of this as a cluster of clients connecting with a cluster of brokers with auto-failover and discovery making a simple and easy to use messaging fabric.
+You can think of this as a cluster of clients connecting with a cluster of brokers with auto-failover and discovery, making a simple and easy to use messaging fabric.

 The problem with running lots of stand alone brokers or brokers in a network is that messages are owned by a single physical broker at any point in time.
 If that broker goes down, you have to wait for it to be restarted before the message can be delivered.
 (If you are using non-persistent messaging and a broker goes down you generally lose your message).

-The idea behind MasterSlave is that messages are replicated to a slave broker so that even if you have catastrophic hardware failure of the master’s machine, file system or data centre, you get immediate failover to the slave with no message loss.
+The idea behind MasterSlave is that messages are replicated to a slave broker so that even if you have a catastrophic hardware failure of the master’s machine, file system or data centre, you get immediate failover to the slave with no message loss.